Shrine of Our Lady of Walsingham (Anglican) - Home | Facebook

 Meet the Teacher

-St Elizabeth’s Meet The Teacher Presentation Year 3 Walsingham September 2023
+St Elizabeth’s Meet The Teacher Presentation Year 3 September 2024

 St. Elizabeth’s has a Franciscan heritage so our school values are based on Franciscan values.
 In Year 3, our class value is Respect.
 We understand respect to mean treating others as we wish to be treated, or as written in Mark’s gospel 12:31, “Love your neighbour as yourself”.